 Interlocking devices are often used in conjunction with guard locking.
 There are a few reasons why a designer might want to lock a guard closed, but the most common one is a lack of safety distance.
 In some cases the guard may be locked closed to protect the process rather than the operator, or for other reasons.

 Safety distance is the distance between the opening covered by the movable guard and the hazard.
 The minimum distance is determined using the safety distance calculations given in and ISO 13855 .
 This calculation uses a ‘hand-speed constant’, called K, to represent the theoretical speed that the average person can achieve when extending their hand straight forward when standing in front of the opening.
-In North America, K is usually 63 inches/second.
+In North America, K is usually 63 inches/second, or 1600 mm/s.
 Internationally and in the EU, there are two speeds, 2000 mm/s, used for an approach perpendicular to the plane of the guard, or 1600 mm/second for approaches at 45 degrees or less .
 2000 mm/s is used with movable guards, and is approximately equivalent to 79 inches/second.
 Using the International approach, if the value of Ds is greater than 500 mm when calculated using K = 2 000, then permits the calculation to be done using K = 1 600 instead.

 Using the stopping time of the machinery and K, the minimum safety distance can be calculated.